 To ensure high-quality advising and make the best use of your advising time, use the resources below to plan your program and prepare for advising meetings.
-Please be aware that if you have not completed these steps, your advising meeting may be rescheduled.

 1) UPDATE YOUR MAJOR REQUIREMENTS FORM.

-- First, if you don’t already have a copy, download and print the appropriate major requirements form, ENVS or ESCI.
+- First, if you don’t have a copy, download and print the appropriate major requirements form, ENVS or ESCI.

 - If you have a major requirements form from a previous advising meeting, just update it by checking off classes you have completed and bring it to your next meeting.

 2) TAKE A LOOK AT THE APPROPRIATE TIP SHEET.

 - Every term we develop tip sheets that list all the courses that will be offered the following term that will fulfill the requirements for Environmental Studies and Environmental Science majors.
 Look for the tip sheets on our website one week before registration for the next term.